 Visiting the Cobalt 60 Gamma Radiation Facility at the Tokyo Institute of Technology.
 Don’t worry- the gamma source is lowered into the ground while we are in the room.

-At ELSI, I work with a team of scientists to create experiments that mimic energy transfer from radioactive minerals into compounds likely to have been found on the early Earth such as nitrogen, water, and methane.
+I work with a dedicated team of scientists to create experiments that mimic energy transfer from radioactive minerals into compounds likely to have been found on the early Earth such as nitrogen, water, and methane.
 We use a source of gamma rays from an element called Cobalt-60, located on the campus of the Tokyo Institute of Technology.
-Our preliminary results are very promising- our team has already found a pathway that enables the production of special solvents that promote the formation of polymers far better than water.
-We are now investigating whether we can use gamma radiation to release phosphate from its mineral form, and then turn that phosphate into larger, more reactive compounds.
-My relationship with ELSI and the ability to run experiments at the Cobalt 60 Gamma Radiation Facility is an extraordinary opportunity to advance our understanding of radiation geochemistry.
+Our preliminary results are very promising- our team has already found a pathway that enables the production of special solvents that promote the formation of polymers far better than water, and we also demonstrated that sugars and powerful reactive agents that help to assemble ribonucleotides are all formed alongside one another with minimal intervention.
+The ability to run experiments at a Cobalt 60 Gamma Radiation Facility is an extraordinary opportunity to advance our understanding of radiation geochemistry.
 I am currently in the process of obtaining an X-ray source so that I can conduct experiments under more controlled conditions than those permitted in a gamma radiation facility.

 My research focuses on the decay energy emitted by radioactive minerals.
 The motivation for investigating radioactive decay and its ability to drive chemical synthesis reactions is that different forms of energy are not equal; some are better at inducing chemical reactions than others.
 At a top level, this can be thought of as an attribute of entropy.
 Comparing the entropies of different energy sources is a difficult task, since we don’t understand exactly how to quantify entropy as a universal, physical attribute in all contexts.
 But we can readily observe these attributes.
 Radioactive energy starts as a moving particle but is converted into a complex mix of X-rays, UV radiation, visible light, scattered electrons, free radical fragments and heat as it interacts with reactants.
 The complex interactions that occur as the particles dissipate their energy gives rise to many interesting intermediate states that can be directed to the production of prebiotic molecules.